Steampunk (comics)

-Steampunk is a steampunk comic book series by artist Chris Bachalo and writer Joe Kelly, published by Wildstorm Comics' Cliffhanger imprint from 2000 to 2002.
+Steampunk is a steampunk comic book series by artist Chris Bachalo and writer Joe Kelly, published by WildStorm Comics' Cliffhanger imprint from 2000 to 2002.

 Publication history

 The series debuted in 2000 and ran for 12 issues, a prologue and a preview comic called Steampunk Catechism.
 Originally planned for 24 issues, lack of readership ended the series at the end of act II.
 Joe Kelly's non-linear storytelling and Bachalo's highly detailed, though possibly confusing, penciling style received little interest from the mainstream comic-reading public.
-The series did have its supporters, especially Bachalo himself, saying, “I really enjoyed Steampunk.
-That was probably my favorite book that I’ve worked on.”
+The series did have its supporters, especially Bachalo himself, who said it was his favorite project he had worked on.

 Despite the early cancellation, Bachalo still has a desire to finish the series.